-How to say "Half moon" in Japanese
+How to say "Half month" in Japanese

 Here's a more detailed explanation: